-ACADEMIC YEAR 2022 - 23
+ACADEMIC YEAR 2024 - 25

 In addition to the provision detailed below, the School also has a Careers section within its library, which is updated each year with relevant information and up-to-date prospectuses.
-Furthermore, the extensive and varied extra-curricular provision at the School offers a wealth of opportunities for pupils to develop their confidence, self-esteem, teamwork and leadership skills.
+Furthermore, the extensive and varied extra-curricular provision at the School offers a wealth of opportunities for pupils to develop confidence, self-esteem, and soft skills such as teamwork, time management, networking, creative thinking and conflict resolution, as well as leadership skills.